 If you are considering a course withdrawal, you must do the following.

-- If the course is required within your major or minor: consult with the appropriate advisor, department chair, and/or the Student Success Center to confirm that this will not negatively impact your time to degree completion.
+- If the course is required within your major or minor: consult with the appropriate advisor and/or department chair to confirm that this will not negatively impact your time to degree completion.

 - See the College Catalog for general information about course withdrawal.

 - Withdrawing from a course may affect your financial aid.
 One Stop should be consulted before withdrawal requests are submitted.